KorvinM/wp-css/README.md

 ============

 An attempt to put together a base stylesheet for WordPress themes.
-Opinionated css reset rules and defaults for WordPress classes See inline comments for more details.
+Includes css reset rules and defaults for WordPress classes.
+Opinionated but not too aggressive, seeking to avoid any need to reset the reset, which always feels wrong.
+See inline comments for more details.

 ## Incorporates and adapts: